RRVC/rrvc/README.md

 Welcome!

 <h2>About me:</h2>
 On October 21st 2021, I had my first contact with programming (javascript).
 For over 12 years I have been using computers as my main source of entertainment and also a tool to seek knowledge of all kind, for that purpose coding seems to be something I'm able to do naturally.
+Nowadays I'm continuously seeking opportunities to study other coding languages/frameworks or acquire advanced knowedge on previously learned languages.

 <h2>Languages:</h2>
 <ul><li>Portuguese(BR) - First language.</li>